majster/angular-websocket-client/README.md

 Angular websocket factory
 =========================

-`am-websocket-factory` is intended to have subscribers to socket, and multiple clients.
+Websocket client factory is intended to have subscribers to socket, and multiple clients.

 ## Getting started